DevCycleHQ/devcycle-docs/docs/best-practices/getting-started-guide.md

 We can also customize other aspects of our flag.
 The "Serve" dropdown allows us to choose which variation will apply to our targeting rule.
 In our case, we'll keep it set to "Variation On" for our QA Users.
 The "Scheduling" dropdown allows us to schedule the release for later.
 We'll leave the Scheduling set to "None."

 Since targeting rules are specific to each environment in a project, we can provide different rules for each stage of our feature's deployment.
-For this tutorial we'll just be working in the Development environment, so we can leave the targeting rules for Staging and Production environments as is.
+For this tutorial, we'll just be working in the Development environment, so we can leave the targeting rules for Staging and Production environments as is.

-Now that we've set up our targeting, we're ready to implement our feature into our code.
+Now that we've set up our Targeting, we're ready to implement our feature into our code.

 ## Step 3: Creating A React App
 In this step, we are going to create a new React app where we will implement our feature flag.
 If you have already created a project, skip to [Step 4: Implementation.](#step-4:-implementation)